The Car Connection Ford Transit Connect Wagon Overview

 Transit Connect history

 The 2010-2013 Transit Connect was based on a vehicle more than 10 years old by the time it was retired.
 That version of the Transit Connect was made in Turkey and had been sold across Europe since 2003.
 For a time, it had some competition in the Honda Element and the Chevrolet HHR panel wagon—both of which were canceled for the 2012 model year.

-The Transit Connect comes with a single powertrain in this first American edition.
-It's powered by a 136-horsepower, 2.0-liter four-cylinder engine teamed with a four-speed automatic transmission.
-As you might expect, acceleration is leisurely with the combination, but fuel economy is an estimated 21/27 mpg.
-The front-drive van isn't a tedious handler, though--its steering is reasonably quick and the ride quality occupies a good middle ground of firmness.
+The previous Transit Connect was sold in the U.S. with a single powertrain.
+It was powered by a 136-horsepower, 2.0-liter inline-4 teamed with a 4-speed automatic transmission.
+Acceleration was leisurely with the combination, but fuel economy was an estimated 21 mpg city, 27 highway.
+The front-drive van wasn't a sloppy handler, though—its steering was reasonably quick and the ride quality occupied a good middle ground of firmness.

-Ford has offered an all-electric Transit Connect with a driving range of 70 to 100 miles, and a recharging time of 6 to 8 hours, but the recent bankruptcy of the conversion company has left the future of the vehicle in limbo.
-Ford also sells versions prepped to run on CNG or propane, and markets a model built specifically for taxi fleets.
+Ford briefly offered an all-electric Transit Connect with a driving range of 70 to 100 miles and a recharging time of 6 to 8 hours, but bankruptcy of the conversion company in 2012 sealed this model's place as a small blip in electric-vehicle history.